Haidra-Org/AI-Horde/README.md

 If all goes well, it will connect to your KAI instance and then will start polling the cluster for incoming requests.

+A server will be considered "stale" and not shown in the general list, if it doesn't check in for at least 5 minutes.
+You can see still them through their individual UUID endpoint, and it will continue where it left off as soon as it checks back in to fulfil requests.
+In fact, it doesn't technically need to be the same server.
+You can switch to a different box and long as your server name and auth is the same, your stats will carry on.
+This means that you can keep plugging in different collab instances while retaining the same stats.

 ## Other endpoints

 * GET `dbzer0.com:5001/servers` To see the info of all currently active servers and their statistics.